JosLuna98/address_search_field/README.md

 1. If no search has been performed then the object will have null values ​​in its address, latitude and longitude variables.
 2. If a place has been found from the reference, all the variables will be initialized.
 3. If the desired location has not been found and the reference entered by the user is selected, there will be no latitude and longitude values ​​and the address will be the user's reference since nothing was found.

-**NOTE:** User usually has to tap the text field in the search bar again to find the place with its full reference

 ![](https://raw.githubusercontent.com/JosLuna98/address_search_text_field/master/screenshot/untitled.gif)